ranvis/php-ext-cbor/README.md

 If the option is enabled, CBOR maps tagged as {shareable} once decoded into PHP object will share the instance among {sharedref} references.
 If other type of value including CBOR array or tag is tagged {shareable}, it triggers an error.
 See other option values for possible workarounds.

-The option is enabled by default on decoding.

 On encoding, potentially shared (i.e. there are variables holding the instance somewhere) PHP `stdClass` objects are tagged {shareable}.
 When such object is reused, {sharedref} tag is emitted.
 A reference to variable is dereferenced.

 If `'shareable'` is specified, values tagged as {shareable} which are decoded to non-object are wrapped into `Cbor\Shareable` object on decoding, and the instances are reused on {sharedref} tag.
 On encoding, an instance of `Cbor\Shareable` is tagged {shareable} regardless of the option value.

-If `'shareable_only'` works similar to `'shareable'`.
-But CBOR maps tagged {shareable} are also wrapped into `Cbor\Shareable` instead of `object`.
+`'shareable_only'` works similar to `'shareable'`.
+But CBOR maps tagged {shareable} are also wrapped into `Cbor\Shareable` instead of bare `object`.

-If `'unsafe_ref'` is specified, {shareable} tagged data that decoded to non-object becomes PHP `&` reference.
+If `'unsafe_ref'` is specified, {shareable}-tagged data that decoded to non-object becomes PHP `&` reference.
 On encoding a reference to variable is tagged {shareable} too.
 At first glance it may seem natural to use PHP reference for shared scalars and arrays.
 But this may cause unwanted side effects when the decoded structure contains references that you don't expect.
-You replace a single scalar value, and somewhere else is changed too!
+You replace a single scalar value, and values elsewhere are changed too!

 Note that decoder's return value (decoding root value) cannot be a PHP reference.
 Moreover, a reference to a PHP object cannot be described even with this option.